LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 export default Dictaphone1;
 ```
-Thanks for following along and I hope this helps!
+Thanks for following along, and I hope this helps!